Abysmal/pdo-crud-for-free/README.md

 ## ::getAll()
-this method returns an array of objects for eac row of the corresponding DB table e.g.
+this method returns an array of objects for each row of the corresponding DB table e.g.

     // array of Dvd objects, populated from database table 'dvds'
     $dvds = Dvd::getAll();

 ## ::getOneById($id)
-this method returns an array of objects for eac row of the corresponding DB table e.g.
+this method returns one object of class for the corresponding DB table record with the given 'id' (returns 'null' if no such record exists with that primary key id) e.g.

     // one Dvd object (or 'null'), populated by row in database table 'dvds' with id=27